crankyspock/rpi-pid-chamber/README.md

 The Raspberry Pi is now set up!

 ## Wiring up the power supply
 Measure out the mounting holes at the top and bottom edge of the power supply onto the MDF board.
 Using an old power cable (or old kettle cord), cut off the appliance end and strip the insulation from the wires using a sharp knife.
-Crimp an eye terminal onto the exposed wire using a crimping tool or a pair of pliers (I just soldered the wires onto the eye terminal).
+Crimping the ends is the safest way of connecting the wires to the power supply Crimp an eye terminal onto the exposed wire using a crimping tool or a pair of pliers (I just soldered the wires onto the eye terminal).
 Cut a short length of the twin core or heavy duty hook-up wire to connect the power supply to the IBT_2 module/driver.
 Strip the insulation from both ends of the wire and crimp/solder eye terminals to one end of the wire.
 Screw the eye terminals to the power supply.